ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 To achieve the best results for students, school counselors regularly assess their program to:

-• show how students are different as a result of the school counseling program
+• Show how student growth and progress are different as a result of the school counseling program

 Essential components of performance appraisal include evidence of: